 The story of the second week of spring football games was inclement weather.
 Here is a look at the spring game action that took place this week at Minnesota, Ohio State, Rutgers and Maryland.

 You may not have noticed.
 But a big change has taken place in college football: recruits now can take official visits in the spring.

-On Wednesday, the West Division football head coaches and one player from each team joined the Big Ten teleconference to take questions from the media.
-We’ve posted the audio for each school on the call here:
+On Wednesday, the Big Ten football head coaches joined the Big Ten teleconference to take questions from the media.
+We’ve posted the audio for each coach on the call here: